JoppyFurr/Sneptile/README.md

  * `--mode-0`: Generate Mode-0 tiles.
  * `--mode-2`: Generate Mode-2 tiles.
+ * `--tms-small-sprites`: Generate 8x8 sprites for the TMS modes.
+ * `--tms-large-sprites`: Generate 16x16 sprites for the TMS modes.
  * `--output <dir>`: specifies the directory for the generated files
  * `--palette <0x...>`: specifies the first n entries of the palette
  * `... <.png>`: the remaining parameters are `.png` images to generate tiles from

 The following three files are generated in the specified output directory:

-pattern.h contains the pattern data to load into the VDP:
+patterns.h contains the pattern data to load into the VDP:
 ```
 const uint32_t patterns [] = {